Agricultural Development Act

 Article 55

-In ensuring the sustainability of agricultural production resources and to reduce the impact of imported agricultural products on domestic agriculture, the competent authorities of agriculture shall encourage with rewards environment-friendly activities such as setting aside agriculture or reforesting on agricultural lands.
+In ensuring the sustainability of agricultural production resources and to reduce the impact of imported agricultural products on domestic agriculture, the competent authorities shall encourage with rewards environment-friendly activities such as fallowing or reforesting on agricultural lands.

 Article 56